timvancann/brain-memory/README.md

 ```

 ### Practice
 Practice converting a word to a number.
-For this, an internal word list is used to randomly pick a word.
-This is the same wordlist as the `number_to_words` function.
-Therefore all numbers should be between 0 and 99
+For this, the internal wordlist is used.
 ```
 >>> from brain_memory.train import practice_to_number, practice_to_word
 >>> practice_to_number()